Articles

 As we can see above, the git pull command merges the fetched remote branch with the working branch, whereas the git fetch command only fetches the remote branch without merging it with the working branch.
 Hence, if we want to review the state of a remote branch and keep the working branch intact, we can use git fetch.
 On the other hand, if we want to merge the latest changes from a remote branch to the working branch, we can use git pull.

-Now, let’s see how to check out a remote branch in Git.
+Now that we know how to list remote branches in Git, let’s see how to check out a remote branch using git checkout.

 Let’s look at an example for the git checkout command.
 To start, fetch the remote branch full from origin using the git fetch command: